faraz2891/react_vidly/readMe_installDependencies.txt

 Note: Lodash is optimise version of javascript popular library 'underscore'

 * For Bootstrap and font awesome to install - npm i bootstrap@4.1.1 font-awesome@4.7.0

+*For Form Validation in this we use Joi, its vry powerful npm library for validation and to install it- npm i joi-browser@13.4